rpearce/react-medium-image-zoom/README.md

 Currently, this has only been tested on the latest modern browsers.
 Pull requests are welcome.

 ## Development
 The source code is located within the `src` directory.
-Use `$npm run build:all` to build the main file as well as the example during development.
+Use `$npm run build:example` to build the main file as well as the example during development.

 You can view the the example via `$ open example/index.html`.